Scripture Treasury

 - no claimant can command assent to contradiction,

-- public authority that turns against revelation must be refused,
+- public that turns against revelation must be refused,

-- souls remain Catholic by obeying God first, not by obeying men against God.
+- souls remain Catholic by God first, not by men against God.

 For the fuller doctrinal treatment of this line, see Authority Cannot Contradict Truth: Why a True Pope Can Never Teach Error and Obedience and Discernment: Why Blind Submission Is Not Catholic.